 FSANZ developed and applied a standard communication strategy to this application.
-All calls for submissions are notified via the FSANZ Notification Circular, media release, FSANZ's social media channels and Food Standards News.
+All calls for submissions are notified via the FSANZ Notification Circular, media release, and Food Standards News.
 Subscribers and interested parties are also notified about the availability of reports for public comment.